 This website brings a philosophical perspective to current events and trends.
-It combines a blog (my own texts, what you see on the front page) with selected texts from the philosophical, psychological, theological, and literary traditions that influenced me most.
+It combines a blog (my own texts, what you see on the front page) with quotes and text selections from the philosophical, psychological, theological, and literary traditions that I find most interesting.
 You can access the content pages from the menu above.

 Philosophical thinking is a critical tool, and in this sense, it is liberating.
 The engagement with philosophy frees us from misconceptions and various forms of ideologies.
 Philosophy clarifies ideas; it subtracts more than it adds, and it removes false beliefs rather than adding more knowledge.
 Philosophical reflection helps to differentiate between information, knowledge, understanding and shared beliefs.
 It works with concepts, and it emancipates the subject from being caught up in objectification and instrumental thinking.